hamzah10999/College-Fest-System/README.md

-# College Fest Token System with MongoDB
+# Automated Token System with MongoDB

 This is an automated token system for college fests built with Next.js, React, and MongoDB.